DiamondLightSource/sci-react-ui/readme.md

 ### App test

-Create an app.
+Create a test app.

-To test this, you may be able include the package directly from source:
+To test the package, you may be able to `link` the package directly from source:
 ```sh
 pnpm link <path-to-this-app-folder>
 ```
-If that doesn't work, you can try pack, then install:
+But if that doesn't work, you can try `pack`, then `install`:

 In the package repo:
 ```sh